jarifi/step-together-monorepo/README_v1.md

     - npx expo start -c
     - npm run start:dev

+ !!!
+Making changes can cause cache problems
+    To avoid this use:
+     - npx expo start -c

 6. to start it you can also use:
    - npm run start:dev